degreepath/catalog-differ/2017-2018/music.req.md

 MUSIC 354

 |  Advanced Conducting (0.50)  |
-Select 2 courses from Level III music electives, including at least one upper- level musicology elective (MUSIC 34x)  |  2
+Select 2 courses from Level III music electives, including at least one upper-level musicology elective (MUSIC 34x)  |  2
 Select 1 additional course from Level II or Level III music electives  |  1
 Performance Studies  |  2.5
 6 semesters.
 Prior to entrance into the B.M.
 Music Education program, lessons on licensure instrument will be 0.25 credits; following entrance, typically spring of sophomore year, lessons will be 0.50 credits.  |
 EDUC 355  |  Teaching of Music in the Elementary School  |  1
 EDUC 356  |  Teaching of Music in the Middle and High School (0.50)  |  0.5
 EDUC 359  |  Teaching of Instrumental Music (0.50)  |  0.50